pkra/peterkrautzberger.org/future-mathml2.md

 MathML did not start out not as an XML language but as the `<math>` tag in HTML3.
 It was the browser vendors (Microsoft, Netscape) who rejected it so `<math>` went into XML "exile" (where it was immensely successful) and returned to HTML in HTML5.

-But all OWP technologies stand and fall with the support and adoption from browser vendors.
+And yet, all OWP technologies stand and fall with the support and adoption from browser vendors.
 It does not matter how good (or bad) a web standard is or how well it works elsewhere.
 Browser vendor adoption is the only relevant measure.

 # No news is not good news